anasty17/mirror-leech-telegram-bot/README.md

   2. Second cmd: the input is mltb.video so this cmd will work on all videos and the output is only mltb so the extenstion is same as input files.
   3. Third cmd: the input in mltb.m4a so this cmd will work only on m4a audios and the output is mltb.mp3 so the output extension is mp3.
   4. Fourth cmd: the input is mltb.audio so this cmd will work on all audios and the output is mltb.mp3 so the output extension is mp3.
-- `NAME_SUBSTITUTE`: Add word/letter/character/sentense/pattern to remove or replace with other words with sensitive case or without. `Str`
+- `NAME_SUBSTITUTE` (`Str`): Add word/letter/character/sentense/pattern to remove or replace with other words with sensitive case or without.
   **Notes**:
     - Before any character you must add `\BACKSLASH`, those are the characters: `\^$.|?*+()[]{}-`
     * Example: script/code/s | mirror/leech | tea/ /s | clone | cpu/ | \[mltb\]/mltb | \\text\\/text/s